Table of Contents

-The oral cavity is an anatomic space that forms the outer limit of the alimentary canal.
-It is made up of the lips anteriorly, the oral vestibule, the palate, and the teeth.
+The oral cavity is the anatomic space that forms the outer limit of the alimentary canal.
+It consists of the lips anteriorly, the oral vestibule, the palate, and the teeth.
 The distal end is made up of the pharynx.

 The oral fissure (rima oris) is the beginning of the oral cavity.
-The isthmus of the fauces (isthmus faucium) is the posterior edge and is formed by an anterior and a posterior pharyngeal arch (palatoglossal arch and palatopharyngeal arch).
+The isthmus of the fauces (isthmus faucium) is the posterior edge formed by an anterior and a posterior pharyngeal arch (palatoglossal and palatopharyngeal arches).

 The area between the cheeks and the teeth is referred to as the oral vestibule or vestibulum oris.
-Behind the rows of teeth, the oral cavity proper begins, which is the main cavity.
+The oral cavity proper is limited by the rows of teeth at the back.

-The hard palate and soft palate form the roof.
-On the sides, the cheeks for the lateral walls of the cavity.
+The hard and soft palate form the roof.
+The cheeks form the lateral walls of the cavity.
 The orbicularis oris muscle runs around the mouth like a ring and forms, together with the buccinator muscle (a chewing muscle), the cheek and mouth musculature.

-The lips are the soft and movable parts of the oral cavity that serve various functions such as:
+The lips constitute the soft and movable parts of the oral cavity that facilitate:

 - Occlusion of the oral cavity

-The red area of the lips, referred to as pars intermedia, is the transition to the interior side of the lips.
-The tissue appears red since there are a lot of blood vessels present.
+The red area of the lips, referred to as pars intermedia, marks the transition to the interior of the lips.
+The tissue appears red due to the abundance of blood vessels present.

-The inside of the lips is referred to as pars mucosa.
-This is where the oral mucosa begins.
-It consists of the non-keratinized stratified squamous epithelium.
-The lips are attached to the gums by the upper and lower labial frenula, also called frenulum labii superioris and frenulum labii inferioris.
+The inside of the lips is referred to as pars mucosa, which is the origin of oral mucosa.
+It consists of non-keratinized stratified squamous epithelium.
+The lips are attached to the gums by the upper and lower labial frenula (frenulum labii superioris and frenulum labii inferioris).
 The lip musculature consists of the orbicularis oris muscle, the depressor labii inferioris muscle, and the levator labii muscle.

-The palate is the structure that forms the roof of the mouth and floor of the nasal cavity.
+The palate forms the roof of the mouth and the floor of the nasal cavity.
 It is divided into: